Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 - Aching in the ear, face, or head

-- Grating, clicking or popping sound when opening/closing your mouth
+- Grating, clicking, or popping sound when opening/closing your mouth

-- Pain with chewing
+- Pain when chewing

 4. Nerve damage

-5. Infection
+5. Tooth Infection

 A tooth infection may cause tremendous jaw pain, which may also radiate to your face.